jina-ai/docs/chapters/extend/executor.rst

             return super().__getstate__()

-How Can I Use My Extension
+How can I use my extension?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can use the extension by specifying ``py_modules`` in the YAML file.
 For example, your extension Python file is called ``my_encoder.py``, which describes :class:`MyEncoder`.
 Then you can define a YAML file (say ``my.yml``) as follows: